Research Themes

 • Documenting design strategies for AI personalization that respect user privacy, navigating the delicate balance between customization and confidentiality.

-• Developing detection and response frameworks for AI-enabled spread of misinformation and disinformation, with a focus on community impact and remediation.
+• Developing detection and response frameworks for AI-enabled spread of problematically-framed or false information, with a focus on community impact and remediation.

 • Proposing solutions to counteract biases in AI systems, emphasizing the need for varied datasets to represent diverse identities.